1QB-Information-Technologies/ccvm/.github/PULL_REQUEST_TEMPLATE.md

 ### Testing

 > Describe how this can be tested by reviewers.
 Be specific about anything not tested and reasons why.
-If this library has unit and/or integration testing, tests should be added for new functionality and existing tests should complete without errors.
 >
-> Please include any manual steps for testing end-to-end or functionality not covered by unit/integration tests.
->
-> Also include details of the environment this PR was developed in (language/platform/browser version).
+> Please include details of the environment this PR was developed in.

 - [ ] This change adds test coverage for new/changed/fixed functionality